benwilcock/backstagecon-2023/README.md

 ## Configuring Big-AGI UI To talk to Ollama, LocalAI, or Text Gen Web UI

 In the Big-AGI GUI, choose the "Models" dropdown and choose "Models" (or press `ctrl-shift-M`).
 In the popup, choose to "Add +" a model server.
-From the list of server choices, choose either "LocalAI" or "Ollama" or "Oogabooga" (Text Gen Web UI).
+From the list of server choices, choose either "LocalAI" or "Ollama" or "Oobabooga" (Text Gen Web UI).

 > You can add one server at a time in this window but you can use them all interchangably once you have set them up.